South BarringtonGlobal Hospitality

 - Hosts are not expected to provide access to phone or computer/internet.
 Free wireless internet access is available in WCCC for use with guest’s own computer.

 A light breakfast is the only meal a host is expected to offer.
 This could include fruit and toast, cereal, muffins or eggs.
 If a guest has a food allergy, it will be noted to the host ahead of time.
-Guests are responsible for all other meals, several which are provided during the Global Leadership Summit.
+Guests are responsible for all other meals, several which are provided by the Global Leadership Network during event times.
 Hosts may offer additional meals/food at their discretion.

 Guests are responsible for their own transportation during the entire duration of their stay, including getting to and from Willow Creek Church for the conference.
 Most guests will either rent a car or be in a car pool with other guests from their country.
 However, Uber and other taxi services are acceptable forms of transportation.